3 Ways Your Videos Guarantee Attention On Facebook

 Use bright colours, and appealing music.

 Cover engaging topics.
 Here are two topics that rank really high:

 Focus on these points and your video will become that distraction people are craving.

 Facebook isn’t about pushing your latest promotion or content.
 Rather Facebook is about reaching out and engaging with your audience during their “me” time.

 – Heidi Cohen, Actionable Marketing Expert.

 Humanize your videos by putting the spotlight on stories of real people in your business.
-Talk about your team.
-Talk about your clients.
-Talk about their transformations.
+Talk about your team, your clients, and their transformations.